 Y = Weight of AL to mix with that amount of AN

 50 pounds of AN = 22,679.6185 grams, so using the above formula:

 22679.6185 * 0.05 = 1,133.980925

 1133.980925 grams = 2.5 pounds of AL

 So for every 50lb of AN you purchase you will need around 2.5lb of AL.

-Or if you want to spitball (which is not recommended when dealing with energetic materials) for every pound of AN, use 2 tablespoons of Aluminum powder.
+Or if you want to spitball, for every pound of Ammonium Nitrate, use 2 tablespoons of Aluminum powder.

 Urea nitrate WILL NOT WORK.